 Setting goals and milestones will be hugely beneficial as they help in tracking the overall progress of an organization.

 2. Not understanding customer preferences

 Customers have their own individual preferences with respect to the offers they get from their service providers.
 Some customers might be interested in credit card offers; others might be interested in home loans, and so on.
 Sending them random messages of different offers will create a bad brand impression in the mind of the customer.

 A customer’s digital channel propensity and buying intent varies with their needs and wants.
-Financial marketers need to know the customer intimately in order to understand what they want.
-Delivering that specific need in the form of a personalized offer will resonate well the customer and he/she might go ahead and sign up to that offer.
+Financial marketers need to know customers intimately in order to understand what they want.
+Delivering that specific need in the form of a personalized offer will resonate well with the customer and he/she might go ahead and sign up for that offer.
 This is what every financial institution should strive to achieve for its customers.